 Professional Standards is responsible for administration and supervision of Commission on Accreditation for Law Enforcement Agencies (CALEA) requirements.
 There are over 450 law enforcement and 210 public safety communications CALEA standards.

-- Meritorious Advanced Law Enforcement Accreditation with Excellence (KPD’s tenth law enforcement award)
+- Meritorious Advanced Law Enforcement Accreditation with Excellence (KPD’s eleventh law enforcement award)